gajananpp/puppeteer-ide-extension/README.md

 **Q: Execution stops abruptly when page navigates ?**
 <br>
-Some other extensions may cause this issue, especially 3rd party extensions which are added by desktop applications and not by user from chrome web store.
+Some other extensions may cause this issue, especially 3rd party extensions which are added by desktop applications.
 One particular extension is `Adobe Acrobat` which is added by Adobe's desktop application.
 You can disable this extension and try again executing.

 <br>